Charlotte Perkins Gilman: Adulthood

-In 1894, Gilman sent her daughter east to live with her former husband and his second wife, her friend Grace Ellery Channing.
+In 1888, Charlotte separated from her husband—a rare occurrence in the late nineteenth century—and moved to Pasadena, California with her daughter and lived with friend Grace Ellery Channing.
+She officially divorced Stetson in 1894, and he married Channing.
 Gilman reported in her memoir that she was happy for the couple, since Katharine's "second mother was fully as good as the first, [and perhaps] better in some ways."
 Gilman also held progressive views about paternal rights and acknowledged that her ex-husband "had a right to some of [Katharine's] society" and that Katharine "had a right to know and love her father."